Lag-and-Crash/LNC2025-Submission-Template/README.md

 You can find the `ctf_config.toml` file [here](./ctf_config.toml)

 ### 2. Run `CTF Architect`
-For information on how to use `CTF Architect`, please refer to [this guide](https://jus-codin.github.io/CTF-Architect/guides/packaging-challenges/)
+For information on how to use `CTF Architect`, please refer to [this guide for installation](https://jus-codin.github.io/CTF-Architect/installation/), and [this guide for packaging challenges](https://jus-codin.github.io/CTF-Architect/guides/packaging-challenges/)

 ### 3. Submit the Challenge
 > [!IMPORTANT]